-A public industrial and commercial institution under the joint supervision of the Ministries of Ecology; Energy; Sustainable Development and Regional Planning; and Higher Education and Research.
+A public industrial and commercial institution under the joint supervision of the Ministry of of Ecological and Solidarity Transition and the Ministry of Higher Education, Research and Innovation.
 ADEME takes part in implementing public policies in the fields of environment, energy and sustainable development.

 This financial institution forms the core of the French official development aid system.
 Its mission is to participate in funding development, essentially in poor countries.
 The AFD supports public authorities, the private sector and local voluntary sector networks in implementing economic and social projects on five continents and in the French overseas territories.

 Every year, the Co-operation Office of the European Commission devotes more than 7 billion euros of foreign aid to more than 150 countries and territories, in particular by building long-term partnerships.

 The FFEM is a bilateral public fund created in 1994 by the French government after the Rio Summit.
 It aims at facilitating the protection of the global environment in sustainable development projects in developing countries and countries in transition.

 The Department of International Co-Operation and Development represents the French government within European bodies and at workshops concerning climate change and development.
 The MEAE takes part in the main international development aid programmes and networks dealing with energy and climate change.